Actipro/Avalonia-Controls/Documentation/topics/themes/native-control-themes.md

 - [DropDownButtonSoft](xref:@ActiproUIRoot.Themes.ControlThemeKind.DropDownButtonSoft) (`theme-soft`) - Has a soft fill appearance.
 - [DropDownButtonSolid](xref:@ActiproUIRoot.Themes.ControlThemeKind.DropDownButtonSolid) (`theme-solid`) - Has a solid appearance.
 - [DropDownButtonSubtle](xref:@ActiproUIRoot.Themes.ControlThemeKind.DropDownButtonSubtle) (`theme-subtle`) - Has a subtle fill appearance, only on pointer over.

+#### HyperlinkButton Type

+`HyperlinkButton` is a special button with a link-like appearance that can show alternate colors if a link has already been visited and open a URI when clicked.
+Due to the specific nature of this control and the base need for two distinct colors (visited and un-visited), this button type **does not** support the control themes discussed in the "Button Type" section or semantic color variants.

+If theme and semantic color variant capabilities are desired, an alternative to `HyperlinkButton` is to use a standard `Button` with the `theme-link` theme.
+This will achieve a similar appearance as `HyperlinkButton`, although without URI navigation or distinct color options for visited links.

 #### RepeatButton Type